The Problem: Dispersants and Lack of Citizen Involvement

 Once the truth was exposed, the manufacturer discontinued making and selling Corexit dispersants.
 However, stockpiles exist around the world and are available for immediate use during marine oil spills including in every coastal state in the U.S.

-The dispersant debacle highlighted three major problems in oil spill response that increase the harm from these disasters rather than minimize the harm as required by law.
+The dispersant debacle highlighted three major problems (right) in oil spill response that increase the harm from these disasters rather than minimize the harm as required by law.
 The President’s Commission on the Deepwater Horizon identified these problems as critical gaps in national preparedness for oil spills They provide our campaign framework.

-1. Lack of local involvement in response preparation: Disasters begin and end locally.
+3. PREPARE: Disasters begin and end locally.
 Successful disaster response starts with a local plan developed by states with public input like the regional citizens’ advisory councils in Alaska.

 Military aircraft drops toxic oil-dispersing chemicals into the Gulf of Mexico May 5, 2010, as part of the Deepwater Horizon Response effort.
 (U.S. Air Force photo/Tech.
 Sgt.
 Adrian Cadiz)